kframework/k-in-k/ekore.md

 Since K and Kore have Modules and Definitions that differ slightly, we must define a separate K (frontend) module syntax.
 Note that this module allows both K and Kore declarations.

+TODO: Make these macros for the corresponding kore concepts

 ```k
 module K-DEFINITION-COMMON